AndrewHakmi/Nexus/Architecting.md

 How to move forwards?
 How to involve?

-### 0. If your PR is no longer relevant, best to close it
+### If your PR is no longer relevant, best to close it

-### 1. wait for the dust to settle
+### wait for the dust to settle

 - This may require further work (later) on your part to amend your PR into the new arch
 - However, this will enable us to focus on the re-arch

-### 2. push for your PR to be merged into master before re-integration
+### Push for your PR to be merged into master before re-integration

 - Once we've got a solid chassis, we'll be moving code across from the old structure to the new
 - It may make sense logistically to merge your PR before this